KillerKing93/Transformers-InferenceServer-OpenAPI-Compatible/README.md

 Changelog and Architecture

-- We will update [ARCHITECTURE.md](ARCHITECTURE.md) to reflect the Python server flow.
+- See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed technical documentation and [CLAUDE.md](CLAUDE.md) for development progress logs.

 ## Streaming behavior, resume, and reconnections